 Another factor of major league importance in the Central Business District is the changing complexion of the corporate mix and workforce.
 Where less than two decades ago, Downtown Austin was primarily a laid back assemblage of law firms, accounting firms, government-related and banking entities, today it’s a pulsating hub of tech companies, energy outliers, media makers and creative start-ups.
 In short, it’s where innovation is happening — global companies and local innovators all want a piece of the action, ushering in unprecedented demand and sky-high lease rates few anticipated a mere decade ago as an ominous recession clouded the future.

 Where less than two decades ago, Downtown Austin was primarily a laid back assemblage of law firms, accounting firms, government-related and banking entities, today it’s a pulsating hub of tech companies, energy outliers, media makers and creative start-ups.
 In short, it’s where innovation is happening — global companies and local innovators all want a piece of the action…”

 Austin dodged the downturn that stifled other cities and roared back with a passion — delivering a street of dreams for local and national landlords.
-Even international investors are basking in the high ticket lease rates along the city’s most prominent street.
+Even international commercial real estate investors are basking in the high ticket lease rates along the city’s most prominent street.